 Slope Stability Analysis techniques

 The difference between undrained and drained conditions in slope stability analysis is time.

 Undrained signifies a condition where changes in loads occur more rapidly than water can flow in or out of the soil.
 The pore pressures increase or decrease in response to the changes in loads.

-Drained signifies a condition where changes in load are slow enough, or remain in place long enough, so that water is able to flow in or out of the soil, permitting the soil to reach a state of equilibrium with regard to water flow.
-The pore pressures in the drained condition are controlled by the hydraulic boundary conditions, and are unaffected by the changes in loads.
+Drained signifies a condition where changes in load are slow enough or remain in place long enough so that water can flow in or out of the soil, permitting the soil to reach a state of equilibrium with regard to water flow.
+The pore pressures in the drained condition are controlled by the hydraulic boundary conditions and are not affected by the changes in loads.

 Analyses of drained conditions

-Drained conditions are those where changes in load are slow enough, or where they have been in place long enough, so that all of the soils reach a state of equilibrium and no excess pore pressures are caused by the loads.
+Drained conditions are those where changes in load are slow enough or where they have been in place long enough so that all of the soils reach a state of equilibrium and the loads cause no excess pore-water pressures.